- Publication 516 - Introductory Material

 Adam must reduce his deductions for home mortgage interest and real estate taxes.
 He figures a reasonable way to reduce them is to multiply them by a fraction: its numerator is $6,300 (the total housing and utility allowance) and its denominator is $8,400 (the total of all payments to which the housing and utility allowance applies).
 The result is 3/4.
 Adam reduces his otherwise allowable home mortgage interest deduction by $3,000 (the $4,000 he paid × 3/4) and his otherwise allowable real estate tax deduction by $1,050 (the $1,400 he paid × 3/4).
 He can deduct $1,000 of his mortgage interest ($4,000 − $3,000) and $350 of his real estate taxes ($1,400 − $1,050) when he itemizes his deductions.

 If you pay or accrue taxes to a foreign government, you generally can choose to either claim them as a credit against your U.S. income tax liability or deduct them as an itemized deduction when figuring your taxable income.

-Do not include the foreign taxes paid or accrued as withheld income taxes in the Payments section of Form 1040.
+Do not include the foreign taxes paid or accrued as withheld income taxes on your Form 1040.